-This post contains the text of a question that I originally planned to post on SuperUser, a StackExchange website.
+I began with a question that I originally planned to post on SuperUser, a StackExchange website.
 By the time I finished it, however, I realized that its style and substance would draw hostility at SuperUser.
 So I have opted to put the text here, with some rephrasing and elaboration, and to link to this post from there.
 (An image of that SuperUser discussion also appears near the end of this post.
-Note also the 2019 update at the very end of the post, signifying that StackExchange management seems to have begun to learn some things from compliants like this one.)
+Note also the 2019 update (below), signifying that StackExchange management seems to have begun to learn some things from compliants like this one.)

 I was moved to compose this post when I encountered this situation, during an attempt to pose a question about computer software at SuperUser:

 When I began to write about that orange bubble, SuperUser presented me with relevant questions posed by other SuperUser participants.
 For instance, Gaius Augustus asked, “Is superuser unfriendly to beginners?”
 His question pertained primarily to rudeness among users.
 But as I thought about it, I realized my own question had to do, not only with hostile users, but also with the site itself.

 Some users might have found it helpful if I had posted a link from the Gaius Augustus question to this post.
 After all, this post did constitute a development of his concerns.
 Unfortunately, that was not possible.
 As pointed out by a user who called him/herself “unknown (google),” in a question titled “Why so many barriers for newcomers on this dicussion forum?” (sic), newbies were barred from basic participation (in this instance, the ability to volunteer a link), due to lack of SuperUser reputation points.